How to get ready for Diablo 3 Season 26 and start the Season off right

 - Get Kanai’s Cube.
 Go straight to grab Kanai’s Cube (after talking to the spirit of Zoltan Kulle in town) from the Ruins of Sescheron in Act 3.
 You will need it for the next steps.

 - Extract a power for Kanai’s Cube.
-From there, your biggest priority as you level up is to stay on top of upgrading your weapon.
+Next, your biggest priority as you level up is to stay on top of upgrading your weapon.
 First, use the challenge cache materials to craft a level 70 rare weapon for your class and upgrade it to legendary with Kanai’s Cube using Recipe 3 (Hope of Cain).
 Next, use Recipe 1 (Archive of Tal Rasha) to extract the legendary power and equip it in your Kanai’s Cube.
 A boosted ability is yours, right from the onset!

 Remember to check back with your Blacksmith every 5-10 levels.
 You will be able to craft a new weapon for yourself with an impressive damage boost: two-handed items are your best bet on this front.